caailab/deepneuralnetwork/README.md

 This is a TensorFlow implementation of Deep Neural Network in the following paper:
 Licheng Qu, Wei Li, Wenjing Li, Dongfang Ma, and Yinhai Wang.
 [Daily long-term traffic flow forecasting based on a deep neural network](https://doi.org/10.1016/j.eswa.2018.12.031).
 Expert systems with applications, Volume 121, 1 May 2019, Pages 304-312.

 The future trend of traffic flow is closely related to historical data and its contextual factors.
-These additional contextual factors, such as collection time, day of the week, weather, season, etc., usually make the traffic flow exhibit various periodic and random fluctuations, and play a very important role in the prediction of traffic flow.  **This is the first time that only contextual factors have been used to predict traffic.
+These additional contextual factors, such as collection time, day of the week, weather, season, etc., usually make the traffic flow exhibit various periodic and random fluctuations, and play a very important role in the prediction of traffic flow.

 **This is the first time that only contextual factors have been used to predict traffic.
 Although this sounds mysterious and impossible, it has brought us surprising results.**

 ## Optimization